Skip to footer content

 $vbLabelText $csharpLabel

 This component configuration provides essential tools for interacting with PDFs.
 The toolbar includes navigation buttons, zoom level controls, and search functionality.
 You can customize which tools appear based on your application needs.
-The reference to the data is through the Data attribute, providing the PDF value.
+The Data attribute provides the PDF value to display.
+For improved functionality, you might want to implement text extraction or PDF searching capabilities.

 How Do These Components Work Together?

-The integration creates a powerful workflow where IronPDF handles the heavy lifting of PDF creation while Telerik provides the polished viewing experience.
-Here's a complete example:
+The integration creates an effective workflow where IronPDF handles the heavy lifting of PDF creation while Telerik provides the polished viewing experience.
+Here is a complete example that demonstrates creating PDFs from HTML with dynamic content:

 @page "/document-viewer"